vorachaitya/BlockChain/README.md

 **Why to study Blockchain?**

 - It is a disruptive technology, i.e,it has the power to change a traditional approach into a new enhanced technology.
-- It has gained trust of people after financial crisis in USA in the year 2008.
+- It has gained trust of people after financial crisis of USA in the year 2008.

+**What is Blockchain?**
+Blockchain is a distributed immutable ledger which is completely transparent.